NEW! Last Updated: 03/30/2009

 Winter and Spring quarters

-Major areas of study include writing and literature.
+Major areas of study include writing, creative writing, literature, and research.

 Class Standing: Sophomores or above; transfer students welcome.

 Accepts Spring Enrollment: This program accepts new students Spring Quarter.